 Writing

-Thinking about revenue systems,
+Thinking in public about

 Your capacity plan is lying to you.
 Here is what it misses.